steve12345585/SnipeOffice/ucb/README.md

 To a first approximation, there are 3 parts involved in the UCP:

-* The upper layer implements the UNO API which is called by LibreOffice, and translates the calls from generic sequence-of-any stringly typed abstractness into HTTP or WebDAV protocol calls, and does some high level protocol handling to figure out what the server supports and so on.
+* The upper layer implements the UNO API which is called by SnipeOffice, and translates the calls from generic sequence-of-any stringly typed abstractness into HTTP or WebDAV protocol calls, and does some high level protocol handling to figure out what the server supports and so on.
 This is